About the course

 We will consider specific requests made by you but may not be able to guarantee your first choice of placement school.
 Reasonable consideration will be given for travel and personal circumstances.

-Studying for a postgraduate degree is a good investment in your future, but you need to carefully consider how you’re going to pay for your course and your living costs.
+Studying for a postgraduate qualification is a good investment in your future, but you need to carefully consider how you’re going to pay for your course and your living costs.

 Most students will be able to apply for loans and depending on where you live and your circumstances, bursaries and scholarships might also be available.

-Our postgraduate degrees are competitively priced and all the essential equipment and activities are included.
+Our postgraduate courses are competitively priced and all the essential equipment and activities are included.

 They vary slightly from course to course depending on what facilities and resources are required.
 For example, online courses tend to be slightly cheaper because they use fewer facilities.